jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

   - adding alt-text descriptions to images
   - linking a Google font and applying it via css

-We will discuss the use of sounds in detail and how to access the embed links in more detail in the upcoming "sound" lecture.
+We will discuss the use of sounds in detail and how to access the embedded links in more detail in the upcoming "sound" lecture.

   Here are some additional resources you can explore:
   - [W3Schools iframes](https://www.w3schools.com/tags/tag_iframe.asp){:target="_blank"}